hosseinmoein/Cheetah/README.md

 This is a light-weight, header-only C++ Timer-alarm library that's based on threads as opposed to the POSIX' signal based timers.
 Therefore, it is a lot less disruptive.<BR>
 It has the following logic:<BR>
 1. It is templated with a class (functor) type.
 The functor (F) must define the `opperator()()`.
-2. You instantiate an instance of TimeAlarm by calling the constructor and passing:
+2. You instantiate an instance of TimerAlarm by calling the constructor and passing:
    1. A reference to an instance of the functor
    2. The second part of the time interval
    3. The nano-second part of the time interval.
 It is 0 by default
    4. The repeat count which specifies how many times the timer should repeat itself.
-It is set to `FOREVER_REPEATING` by default.
+It is set to `FOREVER` by default.
-   5. A Boolean flag that specifies if you want to run the timer invocations recursively.
-A recursive invocation means the TimerAlarm calls you functor on time regardless of whether the previous invocation has finished.
-If true, this can potentially create a lot of threads depending on circumstances.
-By default, this flag is false.
 3. You can `arm()` the TimerAlarm instance.
-That means the time-alarm will now be in effect.
-Once armed one thread will be created to run th timer, unless recursively flag is true which potentially can create more than one thread.
-The one thread is never destroyed and reused repeatedly.
+That means the timer-alarm will now be in effect.
+Once armed one thread will be created to run the timer.
+The thread is never destroyed and reused repeatedly.
 4. You can `disarm()` the TimerAlarm instance.
 That means the timer will no longer execute.
 The thread is destroyed at this time but not before it is finished.
 5. You can always change the interval period by calling `set_time_interval()`.
 6. You can query if the timer is armed by calling `is_armed()`.